 Haleiwa Joe’s Haiku Gardens

-While the original is in Haleiwa, the lush Haiku Gardens location in Kāneʻohe is also a favorite for special occasions.
-With its waterfall views and serene garden setting, it’s a romantic detour worth making if you’re venturing to the Windward side.
+While the original location is in Haleiwa, the lush Haiku Gardens in Kāneʻohe is a favorite for special occasions.
+With its waterfall views and serene garden setting, it’s a romantic detour worth making if you’re venturing to the Windward side of the island.

 Other local favorites include:

-• Giovanni’s Shrimp Truck: Garlic butter shrimp you’ll still be dreaming about back home.
+• Giovanni’s Shrimp Truck: Garlic butter shrimp you’ll be dreaming about back home.

 • Kono’s Northshore: Known for its award-winning breakfast bombers with pulled pork.